 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-At the foot of the hill you emerge into a pastoral landscape where cattle graze the marshland behind the seawall.
-In summer pipits and skylarks nest in the grazing marsh and it is alive with insects, including the scarce emerald damselfly, once thought to be extinct in Essex, and the shrill carder bee, a rare species selected for priority conservation action.
-Little grebes and reed warblers breed among the dykes and ponds.
-Unusual migrant birds are often seen here, and merlins occasionally come to hunt in winter.
+Cattle graze the marshland behind the seawall.
+In summer meadow pipits and skylarks nest here and it is alive with insects, including scarce emerald damselflies.
+Little grebes and reed warblers breed along the dykes and ponds.

 Benfleet station (Fenchurch St– Southend line) is a short walk from the western arm of the park.
 A number of bus services run along the A13 through Hadleigh and to Benfleet station.